T-Jedsada/how-to-nearby-beacon-android/README.md

     You must register beacon for Google Service Nearby in this application ([Beacon Tools](https://play.google.com/store/apps/details?id=com.google.android.apps.location.beacon.beacontools))

-- **Step 3:** Configuration Nearby Notifition
+- **Step 3:** Configuration Nearby Notification

-    You can setup URL coontent notification nearby for your beacon on [Beacons Dashboard](https://developers.google.com/beacons/dashboard/)
+    You can setup URL and content notification nearby for your beacon on [Beacons Dashboard](https://developers.google.com/beacons/dashboard/)

 - **Step 4:** Enable Mode Nearby

-    Finally you must to enable mode nearby on your mobile (Android) **Setting -> Google -> Nearby**
+    Finally you must enable nearby mode on your mobile (Android) **Setting -> Google -> Nearby**

-    result your can see list content link beacon or place nearby but it's not show notification or popup, So your must go to change pority in setting icon top-right corner on **Nearby** menu 👇
+    **Result:** you can see list of content beacon or nearby place but it doesn't show via notification, So you must change priority. 👇

     ![string](image//step-setting.png)